 - Income documentation for all adult household members.
 A copy of the 2021 tax return for each adult is preferred, but if that is not available, the household must provide the last 30 days of income for every adult.

 2. How will I be contacted?

-We encourage you to set up your voicemail box and make sure you are checking both your email and your voicemail messages regularly as our partner organizations will attempt to contact you by phone and email.
+Case managers or program staff will reach out to you by email and/or phone.
+We encourage you to set up your voicemail box and make sure you are checking both your email and your voicemail messages regularly.
 You should also check your spam box for messages.